Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 Welcome to the new release of the **Rainbow CLI**.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### Rainbow CLI 1.36 (Beta) - February 2018
+---

+The Rainbow CLI now displays the hostname where the user is connected.

+**COMMANDS**

+- New commands `rbw block user` and `rbw unblock user` have been added to block or unblock a user connecting to Rainbow.

 ### Rainbow CLI 1.35 (Beta) - January 2018
 ---